 These mild symptoms may indicate the onset of a heart attack.
 They may come and go for hours or days before the chest pain becomes severe.
 Early symptoms are called prodromal and can be likened to the prodromal symptoms of a cold.
 When treated early, prevention can take place to avert sudden death and cardiac damage.
 Early recognition and response saves lives.

 If you recognize any of these symptoms in someone, it is important to encourage them to seek treatment and diagnosis to confirm the cause.
 Seeking early treatment at the start of these symptoms is the best way to recognize a major cardiac event before it happens.

 Throughout the next year while we seek our initial certification, DCH employees will be visiting various community meetings and organizations to provide training.
 We have also set up a webpage to house all our early heart attack training information.

-If you or your community organization are interested in receiving training on how to recognize the early signs of a heart attack, contact Mark Mattes, Chief Nursing Officer, at 641-446-2325 or by sending him an email.
+If you or your community organization are interested in receiving training on how to recognize the early signs of a heart attack, contact Kelly Barker, Chief Nursing Officer, at 641-446-2325 or by sending her an email.